bruhtus/basic-python/README.md

 **ImportError: cannot import name 'datetime' from partially initialized module 'datetime' (most likely due to a circular import)** >> that happens because of the file name the same as the module name.

+For more info you can check python documentation [here](https://docs.python.org/3/library/exceptions.html).

 ---

 ### Try and Except